undy-io/BORG/README.md

 # 🛰️ BORG — Kubernetes‑aware OpenAI Load‑Balancing Proxy

+## NOTE If you couldn't tell from all the unicode icons, this is AI generated so may have errors.
+At some point I'll care and fix it.

 > **BORG** turns a fleet of OpenAI‑compatible back‑ends (vLLM, openai‑proxy, FastAPI stubs, etc.) into **one** drop‑in `/v1` endpoint.
 It auto‑discovers pods in your cluster, fan‑outs requests across them, and exposes the union of all models.

 ![CI](https://img.shields.io/github/actions/workflow/status/undy-io/BORG/docker.yml?logo=github\&label=Build)